pinpoint-apm/pinpoint-docker/pinpoint-agent/Readme.md

-## Pinpoint Web
+## Pinpoint Agent

-This Docker image contains the Pinpoint Web component of the Pinpoint application monitoring system.
+This Docker image contains the Pinpoint Agent component of the Pinpoint application monitoring system.

 ## Supported Tags

  - 1.7.3
  - 1.7.2
-Please see the [Pinpoint-Docker GitHub repository](https://github.com/naver/pinpoint-docker) for further information on how to run, configure and build this image.
+Please see [Pinpoint-Docker GitHub repository](https://github.com/naver/pinpoint-docker) for further information on how to run, configure and build this image.

 ## Any Issues or Suggestions?